ViLab-UCSD/OpenRooms/README.md

 Shadow: The 120 × 160 shadow maps for each light source (imShadow*.png).
 We render the shadow map for main_xml(1) only.

 ## Dataset Creation
+GPU renderer: Our Optix-based GPU path tracer is available for downloading.
+The CAD models, environment maps, materials and code required to recreate the dataset will be released soon.

 ## Applications

+## Related Datasets
+The OpenRooms dataset is built on the datasets listed below.
+We thank their creators for the excellent contribution.
+Please refer to prior datasets for license issues and terms of use if you hope to use them to create your own dataset.

+ScanNet dataset: The real 3D scans of indoor scenes.
+Scan2cad dataset: The alignment of CAD models to the scanned point clouds.
+Laval outdoor lighting dataset: HDR outdoor environment maps HDRI Haven lighting dataset: HDR outdoor environment maps PartNet dataset: CAD models